Intel-Media-SDK/MediaSDK/README.md

 ```

 ## Enabling Instrumentation and Tracing Technology
-To enable the Instrumentation and Tracing Technology API you need either Interl® Vtune Amplifier installed or to manually build an open source version.
+To enable the Instrumentation and Tracing Technology API you need either Intel® VTune™ Amplifier installed or to manually build an open source version.
 You can get ITT source files from [GitHub](https://github.com/01org/IntelSEAPI/tree/master/ittnotify) and build it on your own.

-**Please note** that auto detection of the Intel Vtune Amplifier configuration is not supported.
+**Please note** that auto detection of the Intel VTune Amplifier configuration is not supported.
 The next step is mandatory if you want to use this feature: set `$ITT_PATH` so `$ITT_PATH/include/ittnotify.h` and `$ITT_PATH/libittnotify64.a` will be valid paths.
 MSDK build system will automatically detect it.

 # See also
 Intel Media Server Studio: https://software.intel.com/en-us/intel-media-server-studio